About

 Levi is a Senior Lecturer in World Languages with over two decades of experience in language education across secondary and tertiary sectors in Australia and Japan.
 His research investigates the cultural politics of transnational mobility, language learning, and digital technology, emphasising language as a social practice through which identities, human relations, and culture are formed and sustained.

-He currently serves as Secretary of the Australian Association of Applied Linguistics (AALA), is an executive member of the Japanese Studies Association of Australia (JSAA), and sits on the Regional Advisory Committee for the Global Council for Anthropological Linguistics (GLOCAL).
+He is the author of Language Learning, Digital Communications and Study Abroad: Identity and Belonging in Translocal Contexts (Multilingual Matters, 2024).
+Levi serves on the editorial board of the Australian Review of Applied Linguistics, is Secretary of the Applied Linguistics Association of Australia (ALAA), and sits on the Regional Advisory Committee for the Global Council for Anthropological Linguistics (GLOCAL).

 Professional memberships